The-Judge/docker_confluence/README.md

 # Using included PostgreSQL database

-You can either use the internal file-based database to have Confluence initiate it's data structure or use any other Database System, the container can connect to.
+You can either use Confluence's internal, file-based database to have Confluence initiate it's data structure or use any other
+Database System, the container can connect to.
 This can either be a PostgreSQL or MySQL/MariaDB database you are hosting in your network or you can use the PostgreSQL database included in this image.

-I (and Atlassian) **strongly** recommend to use the included PostgreSQL database or any external database, since the embedded database is neither very reliable, nor scalable.
+I (and Atlassian) **strongly** recommend to use PostgreSQL database or any external database, since the embedded database is neither very reliable, nor scalable.
 Also, performance might be quite bad, compared to a mature (and tuned) DBMS.
 The PostgreSQL database which is included in this image is not optimized for speed, but for reliability and compatibility with a low amount of available resources to support as much hosts as possible, even when they consist of